Laptops for loan

 - If you are registered with the University’s Disability & Dyslexia Service, you can borrow laptops for a maximum of 48 hours.

-- You will be charged at a rate of 50p per hour for any late return (up to a maximum of £5 per day).
+- You will be charged at a rate of 50p per hour for any late return.

 - Charges for the late return of a laptop cannot be waived unless there are extenuating circumstances.
 Proof of this will need to be provided before the charge is waived.